seantanyurong/personal-website-2.0/content/blog/building-the-100-club.md

 ---
 external: false
-title: "Weekly Reflection: We're Building The 100 Club."
+title: "Old Writings: We're Building The 100 Club."
 description: 'An update as we progress onto the next stage.'
 date: 2022-05-28
 ---